chuahou/dynwall/README.md

 with cron triggering the job just before the hour and `date +"%H"` returning the previous hour.

+Since cron only runs this at the start of every hour, **you should also call dynwall by adding dynwall to your startup applications** suitable for your desktop environment.
+If you do not, the wallpaper will not be properly set at login.
+For example, if you are using i3, run it with exec in your i3config.

 To trigger manually, run dynwall.sh directly.
 The cron job will ensure it updates every hour.